modernmt/DataCollection/baseline/baseline.md

 ```
 nohup gzip -cd /mnt/langsplit/2015_32_kv.gz | ~/DataCollection/baseline/langstat2candidates.py -lang=en -candidates candidates.de | sort -u -k 1,1 --compress-program=pigz > candidates.en-de 2> match.log &
 ```

-If you are collecting data for a language direction for which you already earlier collected data from the reverse direction, please see an optimized process in the appendix.
+In case candidates were already crawled earlier for a reverse language direction or an earlier CommonCrawl you might want to remove any duplicates to avoid duplication in the resulting corpus.
+See the [appendix](/baseline/baseline.md#appendix) for instructions how to generate a deduplicated candidate list.

 ## Step 3: Look up where these URLs appear in CommonCrawl S3